-Your recreational vehicle is equipped with a forced-air furnace similar to the type found in most homes with the exception that it is fueled by LP gas.
-Each recreational vehicle is equipped with a wall mounted thermostat that controls the temperature.
+Your RV is equipped with a forced-air furnace similar to the type found in most homes with the exception that it is fueled by LP gas.
+Each unit is equipped with a wall mounted thermostat that controls the temperature.
 An operating manual for the furnace is included in your owner's packet.